 Change the 2nd bullet of the 1st paragraph as follows:

 If a BlockAck frame is sent as an immediate response to either an implicit BlockAck request or to a BlockAckReq frame that was carried in an HT or VHT PPDU and the BlockAck frame is carried in a non- HT PPDU, the primary rate is defined to be the highest rate in the BSSBasicRateSet parameter that is less than or equal to the rate (or non-HT reference rate; see 9.7.9) of the previous frame.
 If no rate in the BSSBasicRateSet parameter meets these conditions, the primary rate is defined to be the highest mandatory rate of the attached PHY that is less than or equal to the rate (or non-HT reference rate; see 9.7.9) of the previous frame.
 The STA may select an alternate rate according to the rules in 9.7.6.5.4.
 The STA shall transmit the non-HT PPDU BlockAck control response frame at either the primary rate or the alternate rate, if one exists.

+If a BlockAck frame is sent as an immediate response to either an implicit BlockAck request or to a BlockAckReq frame that was carried in an S1G PPDU, the primary rate is defined to be the highest rate in the BSSBasicS1GMCS_NSSSet parameter that is less than or equal to the rate of the previous frame.
+If no rate in the BSSBasicS1GMCS_NSSSet parameter meets these conditions, the primary rate is defined to be the highest mandatory rate of the attached PHY that is less than or equal to the rate of the previous frame.
+The STA may select an alternate rate according to the rules in 9.7.6.5.4.
+The STA shall transmit the BlockAck control response frame at either the primary rate or the alternate rate, if one exists.

+When in asymmetric Block Ack Operation, the STA shall transmit the S1G PPDU BlockAck control response frame at the MCS according to the rules in 9.7.6.5.4a (MCS for asymmetric Block Ack Operation).

+When not performing asymmetric Block ACK

+The STA that receives an Accept in the Control Response MCS Negotiation Response frame from a responding STA shall transmit the S1G PPDU BlockAck control response frame to the responding STA with the rate described in 9.7.6.5.3

+Otherwise, the STA shall transmit the S1G PPDU BlockAck control response frame at either the primary rate or the alternate rate (according the rules in 9.7.6.5.4), if one exists.

 TGah Editor to add the following after the 6th bullet:

+If the control response frame is carried in an S1G PPDU, then it is transmitted using an <S1G-MCS, NSS> tuple as determined by the procedure defined in 9.7.6.5.3.

 Change the 2nd paragraph as follows:

 The modulation class of the control response frame shall be selected according to the following rules:

-If the received frame is of a modulation class other than HT or VHT and the control response frame is carried in a non-HT PPDU, the control response frame shall be transmitted using the same modulation class as the received frame.
+If the received frame is of a modulation class other than HT, VHT or S1G and the control response frame is carried in a non-HT PPDU, the control response frame shall be transmitted using the same modulation class as the received frame.
 In addition, the control response frame shall be sent using the same value for the TXVECTOR parameter PREAMBLE_TYPE as the received frame.

 If the received frame is of the modulation class HT or VHT and the control response frame is carried in a non-HT PPDU, the control response frame shall be transmitted using one of the ERP-OFDM or OFDM modulation classes.